ExtraBlackBerry/AI-Fact-Checker/UPDATES.md

 Feature updates:

     ClaimFilter1.py custom component - Foster
-    added scraper to only get categories with SIMILARITY_RATE similiarty to its title.    // SIMILARITY_RATE can be set in simple_spacy_tool.py
+    added scraper to only get categories with SIMILARITY_RATE similiarty to its title.    // SIMILARITY_RATE can be set in simple_spacy_tool.py -john
-    TextCatergorizer now assigns sub_categories from the sqlite db if NER.text exists in the db.
+    TextCatergorizer now assigns sub_categories from the sqlite db if NER.text exists in the db. -john
----
+-----30/07/25-----

+GOAL:

+What we did:

+Feature updates:

+    added ents.sentence to questions class - john